 Building Design Northern are leading the £2m transformation of the Sheepfolds Stables, Sunderland.

 Planning permission has been accepted to transform the Grade II listed stables into an exciting new food, drink and leisure venue.
 Historically utilised as a stables for working horses, BDN have acquired the derelict buildings to transform them into a vibrant new city centre venue.

 The venue will be connected to the city centre by the new Wear footbridge that will provide a pedestrian and cyclist crossing between Sheepfolds and the former Vaux Brewery site, both of which are being spectacularly reimagined as part of Sunderland City Council’s Riverside Sunderland delivery plan.

-The plans for the Sheepfolds Stables building, designed by BDN, have been granted permission by Sunderland City Council.
-They include eight shop-fronted units, as well as two open courtyards, providing attractive outdoor spaces for events and entertainment.
+The plans for the Sheepfolds Stables building, designed by BDN, include eight shop-fronted units, as well as two open courtyards, providing attractive outdoor spaces for events and entertainment.

 They will look to run a range of events, including pre-match events, markets and concerts in the venue, which will draw visitors from the city and beyond.
 A contemporary extension will be added to the grade II listed stables, whilst also utilising and maximising the current historic buildings and outdoor space.
 The new two storey element to the west of the site will elevate visitors above the brick walling surrounding the site, capitalising on expansive views across the River Wear.
 The modern interventions contrast the original red brick of the existing structures with metal standing seam cladding.